Top Iraqi cleric casts doubt on reforms offered to defuse unrest

 BAGHDAD (Reuters) - Iraq’s top Shi’ite cleric on Monday expressed concern that the political elite is not serious about enacting reforms in the face of mass unrest and said protesters should not go home until concrete steps had been taken to meet their demands.

-Almost 300 people have been killed since protests against political corruption, unemployment and poor public services erupted in Baghdad on Oct.
+Security forces shot dead two protesters in the city of Nassiriya, bringing to 300 the number of people have been killed since protests against political corruption, unemployment and poor public services erupted in Baghdad on Oct.
 1 and spread to the southern Shi’ite heartlands.

 The government has failed to find an answer to the unrest among mostly unemployed young people who see no improvement in their lives even in peacetime after decades of war and sanctions.